tvondra/distinct_estimators/README.md

 Distinct Estimators
 ===================

-This repository contains four PostgreSQL extension, each with a different statistical estimator, useful for estimating number of distinct items in a data set.
+This repository contains seven PostgreSQL extension, each with a different statistical estimator, useful for estimating number of distinct items in a data set.

 If you need to track distinct elements, and you can settle with a reasonably precise estimate, this may be an interesting option.
-These extensions may easily give you estimates with about 1% error, very little memory (usually just few kilobytes) and much faster than the usual DISTINCT aggregate.
+These extensions can give you estimates with about 1% error, with very little memory (usually just a few kilobytes) and are much faster than the usual DISTINCT aggregate.

+So if you don't need exact counts (and many applications can work with estimates withouth any problem), this may be a great tool.

 I wrote a [short article](http://www.fuzzy.cz/en/articles/aggregate-functions-for-distinct-estimation/) about it a while ago and now I've finally finished these extensions.